-- Total program receipts and/or expenditures in SWIFT should approximate the amount on the Cash Flow Analysis form.
-Amounts established in SWIFT for the revenue or expense budget must be modified and a revised cash flow analysis submitted if the agency's original amounts changed materially.
-Cash flow analysis should include expenditure and revenue information for one state fiscal year.
-Cash flow analysis should be a comprehensive estimate of expenditures and revenues.
-Simply dividing the annual estimate 12 months (or however many months the funds are available) is not a comprehensive analysis. - Agencies must process reimbursement requests as often as economically feasible to maximize interest earnings for the state. - Agencies which have other sources of dedicated receipts should use periodic progress payments (monthly/quarterly) to request reimbursement where legally permissible and not wait until the completion of the project. - Any negative amounts in an appropriation must be eliminated prior to fiscal year close. - Agencies with interest-earning appropriation budgets are required to pay interest for periods where the appropriation has a negative balance.
+• Total program receipts and/or expenditures in SWIFT should approximate the amount on the Cash Flow Assistance form.
+Amounts established in SWIFT for the revenue or expense budget must be modified and a revised cash flow assistance form submitted to the agency EBO, if the agency's original amounts change materially.
+Cash flow analysis should include a comprehensive estimate of expenditure and revenue information for one state fiscal year.
+Simply dividing the annual estimate 12 months (or however many months the funds are available) is not a comprehensive analysis.

+- Agencies must process reimbursement requests as often as economically feasible to maximize interest earnings for the state. - Agencies which have other sources of dedicated receipts should use periodic progress payments (monthly/quarterly) to request reimbursement where legally permissible and not wait until the completion of the project. - Any negative amounts in an appropriation should be resolved by November of the following fiscal year.
+If the cash flow problem is not resolved the agency assumes full responsibility for cash shortages and must charge excess expenditures to appropriate agency operating appropriations. - Agencies with interest-earning appropriation budgets are required to pay interest for periods where the appropriation has a negative balance.